previder/Previder-Powershell-Module/README.md

 - Id (optional) - Id of the Virtual Server you would like to show
 - Name (Optional) - Name of the Virtual Server you would like to show

+### Get-VmList
+Gets all the pages of virtualmachines

+### Get-VmPage
+- Page (optional) - Pagenumber starting at 0 for the first page
+- Size (optional) - Page size, defaults to 10
+- Sort (optional) - sort on fields, defaults to name,asc
+- Query (optional) - Filter query

+### Get-VmNetworkList
+Gets all the pages of virtualnetworks

+### Get-VmNetworkPage
+- Page (optional) - Pagenumber starting at 0 for the first page
+- Size (optional) - Page size, defaults to 10
+- Sort (optional) - sort on fields, defaults to name,asc
+- Query (optional) - Filter query

 ### Remove-Vm
 - Id (optional) - Id of the Virtual Server you would like to remove
 - Name (optional) - Name of the Virtual Server you would like to remove